Golf 'lends itself more to social distancing,' says PGA Tour commissioner Jay Monahan - KVIA

 Help from the commander in chief

-In an attempt to being to reopen the USA, President Donald Trump put together a council of leading experts from various sectors to provide their expertise on how best to do so.
+In an attempt to begin to reopen the USA, President Donald Trump put together a council of leading experts from various sectors to provide their expertise on how best to do so.

 Monahan was named on that council — something he calls an “honor” — alongside LGPA commissioner Mike Whan.